We help business and IT professionals to maximise value, success and ROI from

 2004: David Jacobs presented an introduction to Business Value Maximisation Framework (BVMF®) at the University of Westminster's business school

-2001: David Jacobs presented his Business Value Maximisation Framework (BVMF®) to members of the British Computer Society's Project Management Group
+2001: David Jacobs presented his Business Value Maximisation Framework (BVMF®) to members of the British Computer Society's Project Management Group (BCS PROMS-G) and to the BCS's South West London sub-group

 2001: David Jacobs presented 'Bridging the Gap' on behalf of the BCS Business-IT Interface Group at City University to the group, staff and students

-2000: David Jacobs presented his Business Value Maximisation Framework (BVMF)® at the first BCS Business-IT Bridging Group Conference
+2000: David Jacobs presented his Business Value Maximisation Framework (BVMF®) at the first BCS Business-IT Bridging Group Conference

-1999: David Jacobs engaged by Unicom Seminars to present on his IT Business Value Maximisation R&D programme and became a leading member of the newly formed BCS Business-IT Bridging Group
+1999: David Jacobs was engaged by Unicom Seminars to present on his IT Business Value Maximisation R&D programme and became a leading member of the newly formed BCS Business-IT Bridging Group

 1996: David Jacobs' article 'A New Breed of Friendship (for Business and IT)' caused a positive, eye brow raising stir at the FT IT Review